+I explained all this to the photographer at the mall.
+‘People say I look like Pierce Brosnan,’ I told him.
+He said he agreed, handed me a flimsy plastic comb, told me to sit down and wait my turn.
 I remember the little kids and babies in fancy clothes in the waiting room, crying and nagging their mothers.
 I combed my hair and practiced making faces in the mirror on the wall.
 My mother went to Rydell’s and came back with a new rhinestone belt on.
 ‘Discount,’ she said.
 I suspect she lifted it.
 She did that when she was in a bad mood.
 Then she sat down next to me and read People magazine and smoked.
 ‘Don’t smile too much,’ she said when it was my turn with the photographer.
 ‘You don’t want to look desperate.’

 Oh, my mother.
 A week later she drove me to the bus stop.
 It was barely five in the morning and she still wore her burgundy satin negligee and curlers in her hair, a denim jacket thrown over her sunburnt shoulders.
 She drove slowly on the empty roads, coasted through the blinking red lights as though they didn’t exist, stayed silent as the moon.
 Finally she pulled over and lit a cigarette.
 I watched a tear coast down her cheek.
 She didn’t look at me.
 I opened the car door.
 ‘Call me,’ is all she said.
 I said I would.
 I watched as she pulled a U-turn and drove away.